 For many, happy hour offers a much-needed morale boost at the end of a hard day.
 It lets friends and coworkers gather to unwind, share a laugh, and get to know each other better.
-And with so many people working from home due to COVID-19, meeting up with one or two friends to share a drink on a patio can provide the connection we’re all craving.
+And with so many people working from home post-COVID, meeting up with one or two friends to share a drink on a patio can provide the connection we’re all craving.

 Once bars and restaurants realized they could attract customers with deals during this formerly quiet time of day, it was a race to see who could offer the lowest prices.

 As consumers have gotten more sophisticated, it’s no longer enough to just rely on discounts to make happy hour profitable.
 So here are four happy hour ideas that you can use to spread the word and make the most of this valuable time slot.

 If you and your competitor across the street are both offering discounted draft beers, why should customers choose you?

 Sweeten the deal with happy hour combos.
 While we may think of fast food when we hear “combo,” this method can actually work very well for high-end restaurants.
 A fine dining restaurant with a raw bar, for example, could offer a champagne and oysters combination during happy hour.
 That’s a beloved pairing, and it will make guests feel like they’re getting a great deal.